AceCentre/AACSpeakHelper/README.md

 ## Where do I download it?

 We have an installer - and we have a precompiled binary - which you can find [here](https://github.com/AceCentre/TranslateAndTTS/releases/latest).
+Our instructions and demo pages for devices are using the installer.

 ## How do I install it?

-You need to unzip the folder, put it somewhere on your machine you can find again (e.g. C:\translatepb )
+Run the installer.
+It will put the program in `C:\Program Files (x86)\Ace Centre\TranslateAndTTS\`

-Next, you will need to edit the *settings.cfg* file
+Next, you will need to edit the *settings.cfg* file.
+Find this at `C:\Program Files (x86)\Ace Centre\TranslateAndTTS\settings.cfg`

 You can do this in a plain text editor such as Notepad.
 You may need to run the application as an Administrator depending on your rights.
 It Looks like this: